 2.6.3 Total peroxide

-Peroxide value (POV) was determined according to the protocol from ISO 3960.
+Peroxide value (POV) was determined according to the protocol from ISO 3960 (International Standardization Organization, 1998).

 One gram of sample was dissolved in a 50 ml mixture of acetic acid and isooctane (3 : 2, v/v) followed by the addition of 0.5 ml freshly prepared saturated potassium iodide solution.
 The solution was gently mixed, incubated for 10 min in the dark, and then diluted with 100 ml distilled water.
 Finally, the mixture was slowly titrated with 0.01 N sodium thiosulfate in the presence of a starch solution (1%, 1 ml) until the dark blue color disappeared.
 POV was expressed in mmole of peroxide (or active oxygen) per kg of sample (meqO2 kg−1).